Airbnb Account Hacked? Here’s What To Do

 Spyware/Viruses

-You have to keep in mind that there’s an actual person behind hacking attempts.
-These hackers might try to infect your computer with a virus or spyware through phishy emails, pop-up websites, and dodgy downloads.
+Hackers might try to infect your computer with a virus or spyware through emails, pop-up websites, or dodgy downloads.
 These can cause a data breach which may affect the security of your Airbnb accounts.

 Poor passwords and security measures

-So, if you use the same username and password for all your online accounts, they will gain access to more than just your Airbnb account should they be successful.
+So, if you use the same username and password for all your online accounts and they’re successful, they will gain access to more than just your Airbnb account, leading to a bigger data breach.

 How to Tell if Your Airbnb Account Was Hacked